MollieS/CV/README.md

 ##### SOLID
-- I am keen in all the code I write to produce the best possible code which is readable, reusable, clean and elegant.
+- I am keen that all the code I produce is the best possible code I can write, which is readable, reusable, clean and elegant.
+I will always try to adhere to the SOLID principles to ship the highest quality code.

 ## Education